AlexsLemonade/OpenPBTA-analysis/analyses/tcga-capture-kit-investigation/README.md

 - output: `results/tcga-capture_kit-info.csv`

 ### 02. prepare-tcga-capture_kit
 By checking the `results/tcga-capture_kit-info.csv`, it turns out there are BAMs with `|` in the returned capture kit name and url which are those with more than one capture kit which neither the GDC nor its origin data center could retrieve/figure out what the actual capture kit had been applied.
-We should just generate intersec BED for those samples and used that for our analysis.
+We should just generate intersect BED for those samples and use that for our analysis.
 We created scripts to download all uniq BED files and added prefix `chr` for [UCSC liftover](https://genome.ucsc.edu/cgi-bin/hgLiftOver) and saved the liftover'd BED under the using the same BED filename root with prefix of `hg38lft-`

 - script: `scripts/prepare-tcga-capture_kit.sh`
 - notebook: [`02-prepare-tcga-capture_kit.ipynb`](./notebooks/02-prepare-tcga-capture_kit.ipynb)